Larceny is a very tasty bourbon in the same vein as other Louisville-made wheated bourbons of ages past. It drinks like a much more expensive bourbon.

 Larceny is packaged in a square, almost hourglass-shaped bottle with a cream label and black wrapper over the cork.
 Yes, this bourbon is corked, rather than sealed with a screw-top.
 That it sometimes unusual for a bourbon at this price range.
 It is, overall, a very attractive packaging, and could be used for a much more expensive product.

-Larceny is a medium amber with some deep tints.
+Larceny is a medium amber with some deep brown streaks.

 The first whiff of Larceny brings out a quick hint of simple syrup sweetness.
 It is followed up by bakery goods and corn.
 There are some citrus notes and ripe bananas on the back end.